Language: EN

 print(sum_function(3, 4)) # Prints: 7

-Internal operation Advanced
+Internal Working Advanced

 A function reference is simply a data type that contains this memory address.
-When we pass a function as a reference to another function or store it in a variable, what we are really doing is storing this memory address.
+When we pass a function as a reference to another function or store it in a variable, what we are actually doing is storing this memory address.

 referencia-funcion-interno